The GOP Wants to Pass Trump’s Tax Cuts This Week. Here’s What They Need to Do.

 What the Legislation Would Do

-In general, the bill offers tax cuts for businesses and rich people (it even contains specific perks for golf course owners, private jet owners, and people who send their children to private school).
+In general, the bill offers tax cuts for businesses and rich people; it even contains specific perks for golf-course-owners, private-jet-owners, and people who send their children to private school.
 The nonpartisan Tax Policy Center estimates:

 In 2019, those making less than $25,000 would get an average $50 tax reduction, or 0.3 percent of their after-tax income.
 Middle-income earners would get average cuts of $850, while people making at least $746,000 would get average cuts of $34,000, or 2.2 percent of income.

-The Senate plan cuts the corporate tax rate from 35 percent to 20 percent, adjusts the rates on individual tax brackets, nearly doubles the standard deduction, eliminates personal exemptions, and mildly increases the child tax credit while making it more accessible to rich people.
+The Senate plan cuts the corporate tax rate from 35 to 20 percent, adjusts the rates on individual tax brackets, nearly doubles the standard deduction, eliminates personal exemptions, and mildly increases the child tax credit, while also making it more accessible to rich people.

-This would add $1.5 trillion to the deficit over next to decade.
+This would mean that the government would pull in $1.5 trillion less in taxes over the next decade.
 To help pay for the tax cuts, the Senate bill repeals Obamacare’s individual mandate.
-The Congressional Budget Office says that would save the government $338 billion over the next decade but lead to 13 million fewer people having health insurance.
+The Congressional Budget Office says that would save the government $338 billion over the next decade, but lead to 13 million fewer people having health insurance.
 The plan would also save $1.3 trillion over the next decade by repealing the state and local tax deduction, which would hit high-tax states like New York, California, and New Jersey particularly hard.

 The corporate tax cut would be permanent, but most individual cuts would expire in 2025 to comply with Senate rules banning legislation from increasing the deficit after a decade.
 If the tax cuts aren’t extended, in 2026 taxes will increase for pretty much everyone.